ghuntley/ghuntley.github.io/_posts/2016/2016-01-07-debugging-a-fody-weaver-plugin-and-or-debugging-msbuild.md

 * Clone the source code of the weaver that was misbehaving
 * Open the project in visual studio
-* Add "your misbehaviing" library to the weaver solution.
+* Add "your misbehaving" library to the weaver solution.
 * Remove nuget references for that weaver.
 * Manually add the references to the weaver from the local project.
 * Save the solution.